Olezha/Airline/README.md

         exit, quit: Exit the shell.
         help: Display help about available commands.
         script: Read and execute commands from a file.
-        stacktrace: Display the full stacktrace of the last error.
+        stacktrace: Display the full stacktrace of the last error

 airline>|